-Nicholas Roberts (Cole) is an associate attorney with the Huchens Law firm currently practicing in our coastal region.
+Nicholas Roberts (Cole) is an associate attorney with the Huchens Law firm currently practicing in our Fayetteville area.
 While Cole has a diverse range of experience, his primary focus with the Firm is real estate law.

 Prior to joining the Hutchens Team, Cole practiced in Raleigh, North Carolina.
 There, as an associate in a high-volume real estate practice, he worked on residential and commercial transactions that included many of the region’s largest builders and real estate developers.